Gigaspaces/insightedge-training/Day2/6 Structured API and DataFrame/Lab-6.5 - DataFrame Save and Load DataFrame from Grid/README.md

 From Intelij menu click on: File -> New -> Project from existing Sources, and point to the following pom file:
 .../Lab-6.5 - DataFrame Save And Load DataFrame From Grid/save-load-dataframe-from-grid/pom.xml

+## Problem 2:

+Error: "Failed to locate the winutils binary in the hadoop binary path"

+Solution:

-# Add HADOOP_HOME environment variable in intelliJ Editor
+Add HADOOP_HOME environment variable in IntelliJ Editor

 Steps:
 1. Go to Run -> Edit Configuration -> Environment variables text box at right side